-Whilst banned in law in the UK with overwhelming parliamentary and public support, hunting with hounds continues in practice and successful prosecutions are rare.
+Animal Welfare Party vigorously opposes any repeal of the fox hunting ban.
+Although banned in law in the UK with overwhelming parliamentary and public support, hunting with hounds continues in practice and successful prosecutions are rare.
 Other forms of hunting, such as 'canned hunting' and pheasant shoots (involving animals kept in tiny cages, usually for long periods, and released just before being shot), are equally unjustifiable.